jesselessa/rover-js/README.md

 ## Stay updated

-To stay updated with the latest changes, you can pull the latest changes from the repository : `git pull origin main`
+To stay updated with the latest changes, you can pull them from the repository : `git pull origin main`

 ## Contact